e-mateo/SoulSwappers/README.md

 <h1> Soul Swappers </h1>
 <img src = "Images/MainMenu.png">
 <h2><b>Introduction </b></h2>
 Soul Swappers is a cooperative runner shooter on Switch and PC.
-You incarnate two wizard's souls who share a same body to reach the center of your destroyed tower.
-To acheive your goals, you should run through the debris of your old home and fight your old tools which came alive magically.
+You incarnate two wizard's souls who share the same body to reach the center of your destroyed tower.
+To achieve your goals, you should run through the debris of your old home and fight your old tools which came alive magically.

 Soul Swappers is a project realised on Unreal Engine 4.27 mainly in C++.
 The project is designed for Nintendo Switch and PC.
 The people who took part of the project are Lenny Rabinne, Mateo Erbisti, Antoine Mordant and Bryan Bachelet in Isart Digital.